From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 So the minimizing problem turns into minimizing the action \eqref{action-2} over all diffusion measures $\P\in\Pred(\C_0^T)$ with $\P_0 = \mu_0$, $\P_T = \mu_T$ and $QX_\P = \check g_\mathbf R$, $\P$-a.s..
 If $\mu_0 = \delta_{q}$ and $\mu_T = \mu$, this brings us back to our stochastic variational problem, that is, to minimize the action functional $\mathcal S$ in \eqref{action} over $\A_{g_\mathbf R}([0,T];q, \mu)$, with Lagrangian $L_0(t, x,\dot x) = \frac{1}{2} |\dot x-b_\mathbf R(t,x)|^2 - F(t,x)$.
 Note that in this case, since $\P_0 = \mu_0$ is Dirac, the relative entropy in \eqref{entropy} and $H(\mu_0|\mathbf R_0)$ are always infinite, while their difference $H(\P|\mathbf R) - H(\mu_0|\mathbf R_0)$ can be finite as in \eqref{BB-sum}.
 Moreover, by Theorem \ref{stoch-Hamilton-prin} and \ref{SEL-HJB}, a necessary condition for $X_\P$ to be the minimizer of $\mathcal S$ is that $X_\P$ satisfies \eqref{SEL-HJB-cond} and \eqref{HJB-2}, which coincides with \eqref{Kol-forw}.

 \begin{remark} (i).
-Compared to the Lagrangian \eqref{Lagrangian} used here for addressing Schr\"odinger's problem, there is another kind of Lagrangians used in the Euclidean version of quantum mechanics in \cite[Eq.~(5.4)]{CZ91}.
+Compared to the Lagrangian \eqref{Lagrangian} used here for addressing Schr\"odinger's problem, there is another type of Lagrangians used in the Euclidean version of quantum mechanics in \cite[Eq.~(5.4)]{CZ91}.
 The latter has an additional term of divergence of $b$, which helps to express part of the action functional as a Stratonovich integral.
-Applying our stochastic Hamilton's principle in Theorem \ref{stoch-Hamilton-prin} to that kind of Lagrangians, we can recover the equation of motion in \cite[Theorem 5.3]{CZ91}.
+The stochastic Euler-Lagrange equation \eqref{stoch-EL} applied to their Lagrangians recovers the equations of motion in \cite[Theorem 5.3]{CZ91}.

 (ii).
 In the seminal paper \cite{Ott01}, F.~Otto provided a geometric perspective for numerous PDEs by introducing a Riemannian structure in the Wasserstein space.
 It is known as Otto's calculus.
 A similar idea can ascend to V.I.~Arnold, who established a geometric framework for hydrodynamics by studying the Riemannian nature of the infinite-dimensional group of diffeomorphisms \cite{AK21}.
 The recent paper \cite{GLR20} formulated Schr\"odinger's problem via Otto calculus, where the equation of motion is given by an infinite-dimensional Newton equation, cf. \cite{KMM21,Von12} on related matters.
 All these works can be called a ``geometrization'' of (stochastic) dynamics.
 In contrast, the present framework can be called a ``stochastization'' of geometric mechanics.
 The difference and relations between our framework and theirs are similar to those between two ways of producing HJ equations for quantum mechanics mentioned in the introduction.
 More precisely, while (second-order) HJB equations play a key role in our framework, various HJ equations with density-dependent potential terms were derived by them (see \cite[Corollary 23]{GLR20} and \cite[Proposition 2.4]{KMM21}). \end{remark}